Frequently asked questions (FAQs) about naloxone

 Q: How does DPH determine what formulations of opioid antagonists to include on the Community Program and Pharmacy Standing Orders?

 A: The medical director of DPH, through the Bureau of Substance Addiction Services (BSAS), is the signer of the Statewide Community Program and Pharmacy Standing Orders.
-The medical director determines which formulations of opioid antagonists are included on the standing order by weighing benefits and risks for community overdose response.
-DPH, through the Bureau of Substance Addiction Services (BSAS), provides no-cost and subsidized opioid antagonists for overdose reversal to qualified programs that are on the State Office of Pharmacy Services (SOPS) formulary.
+The medical director determines which formulations of opioid antagonists are included in the standing order by weighing benefits and risks for community overdose response.
+DPH, through the Bureau of Substance Addiction Services (BSAS), provides no cost and subsidized opioid antagonists for overdose reversal to qualified programs that are on the State Office of Pharmacy Services (SOPS) formulary.
 Given funding limitations and the significant need for opioid reversal agents in the Commonwealth, current funding prioritization aligns with the framework for a tiered system described in our Statewide Pharmacy Standing Order, requiring that the formulary selections remain evidence-based and of highest clinical effectiveness.

 This has been made necessary because over the past decade, several new products have become available for opioid-related overdose reversal, including long-acting overdose reversal agents and high dose overdose reversal agents.
 While these products are approved by FDA for use in reversing opioid-related overdoses, they are more likely to precipitate and lengthen opioid withdrawal symptoms, due to their greater potency and longer duration of action.
 Precipitated and protracted withdrawal may increase mistrust and foster avoidance of future use of overdose reversal agents among people who use drugs.